PatriceDargenton/One-Ring-to-rule-them-all/README.md

 From C#: https://github.com/HectorPulido/Vectorized-multilayer-neural-network

-## Tensor MLP: implementation using tensor
+### Tensor MLP: implementation using tensor

 From C#: https://github.com/HectorPulido/Machine-learning-Framework-Csharp

+## MLP implementations using frameworks and libraries

+Note: do the first compilation in debug mode! (there is actually a bug in VS 2019 if you do the first compilation in release mode, the packages will not be referenced in debug mode after!)

-## Accord.NET MLP: implementation using Accord.NET Framework
+### Accord.NET MLP: implementation using Accord.NET Framework

 From C#: http://accord-framework.net/docs/html/T_Accord_Neuro_Learning_BackPropagationLearning.htm

 See: https://github.com/accord-net/framework

-Note: do the first compilation in debug mode!

-## Encog MLP: implementation using Encog Framework
+### Encog MLP: implementation using Encog Framework

 From C#: https://github.com/encog/encog-dotnet-core